Federal Warrant Search: Lookup Guide for All 50 States (The Bad News)

 Is an FBI Warrant Search the Same as a Level 2 Background Check?

 An FBI Warrant Search is not the same as a Level 2 Background Check.
-A Level 2 background check uses your name, social security number, and fingerprints to search through state and national records.
+An advanced background screening procedure uses your name, social security number, and fingerprints to search through state and national records.
 This type of background check does not have access to the system used by the FBI.

 An FBI warrant search uses the system kept up to date by the FBI to determine if you have any open warrants or criminal records.
 An FBI warrant search can only be conducted through the FBI or an approved Channeler.
 An approved Channeler is essentially a third party that is authorized by the FBI to request a background check on your behalf.

 The only similarity between the two types of searches is the sense that the check cannot be conducted without the signature of the person who is being searched.
-Visit the FBI’s website to learn more about how to apply for an FBI background check, and to learn how far back does an FBI background check go.
+Visit the FBI’s website to learn more about how to apply for an FBI background check, and to learn the extent of FBI background check.

 How Is the U.S. Marshals Warrant Information System (WIN) Used?